The Orphanisation project

 Workstream 2: The politics of high orphan drug prices

-1. Understand the role of different actors in the evolution of orphan drug policy, drawing on both document analyses, ethnographic immersion at conferences, and expert interviews with patient organisations.
-This strand of the research will focus on the extent to which different actors’ discourses have framed the development of orphan drug policy in the EU, UK, and USA.
+1. To understand the role of different actors in the evolution of orphan drug policy, this workstream draws on document analyses, ethnographic immersion at conferences, and semi-structured interviews with patient organisations.
+This strand of the research focusses on the extent to which different actors’ discourses have historically framed the development of orphan drug policy in the EU, UK, and USA, including a meta-narrative review of health policy debates around orphan drug prices.

-3. Examine proposals to improve access to orphan drugs and/or initiatives to reform policy, regulation and legislation around them.
-To do so, it draws on document analyses, ethnographic immersion and conferences, and expert interviews with policymakers, regulators, and patient organisations.
-The research will provide insights into how different actors frame the quandary of high orphan drug prices and any proposed solutions to improve access.
+3. To examine proposals to improve access to orphan drugs and/or initiatives to reform policy, regulation, and legislation, the stand also draws on document analyses, ethnographic immersion at industry and academic conferences, and semi-structured interviews with policymakers, regulators, and patient organisations.
+Thus, it provides insights into how different actors currently frame the quandary of high orphan drug prices and proposed solutions to improve access that are being put forward.

 Workstream 3: Patient Groups and New Models of Drug Innovation